PhD/D Admin in Public Management and Development Planning

 After a successful ORAL examination, the recommendations of the committee and the examiners' reports are sent to the Faculty Secretary and all the departmental chairs in the Faculty.
 During this period, an electronic copy of the dissertation is available in the Dean's office for perusal by faculty members.
 The Dean submits the recommendation of the examination committee and the individual examination reports to the Faculty Board.
 The Faculty Board makes a recommendation to the Senate for approval of the dissertation.

-With a view to the graduation ceremony, the supervisor has to electronically submit the final dissertation and relevant information on the SunScholar system, by the due date.
+With a view to the graduation ceremony, the supervisor/co-supervisor has to electronically submit the final dissertation and relevant information on the SunScholar system, by the due date.

 The title of Doctor may only be used from the date of graduation.